leothorp/yarn-exclude/README.md

 `--cwd <directory>` workspace root directory.
 (Default: current working directory)

 `--modify` Leave yarn.lock and package.json modifications in place after the operation completes.
-May be useful in some CI environments (e.g., if yarn install is run a second time later on.)
+May be useful in some CI environments.

 `-V, --version` output the version number